-- Our growth initiatives continue to focus on increasing the number of customers served through our proprietary Allstate agency and Allstate Benefits channels. - We continue to focus on improving returns on our in-force deferred and immediate annuity products. - We plan to accelerate growth of premiums and contract charges by offering a broad range of products to meet our customers' needs.
-The solutions we offer to meet customer life and retirement needs will include underwritten insurance products as well as third-party solutions where we choose not to offer certain products. - We expect lower investment spread due to reduced contractholder funds, the continuing low interest rate environment and changes in asset allocations.
-The amount by which the low interest rate environment will reduce our investment spread is contingent on our ability to maintain the portfolio yield and lower interest crediting rates on spread-based products, which could be limited by market conditions, regulatory minimum rates or contractual minimum rate guarantees, and may not match the timing or magnitude of changes in asset yields.
-We also anticipate changing our asset allocation for long-term immediate annuities to have less reliance on investments whose returns come primarily from interest payments to investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic operating or market performance including equities and real estate.
-This shift could result in lower and more volatile investment income; however, we anticipate that this strategy will lead to higher total returns on attributed equity. - Allstate Financial's attributed GAAP equity may increase as there may be limitations on the amount of dividends Allstate Financial companies can pay without prior approval by their insurance departments. - We continue to review our strategic options to reduce our exposure and improve returns of the spread-based businesses.
+- · Our growth initiatives continue to focus on increasing the number of customers served through our proprietary Allstate agency and Allstate Benefits channels. - · We expect lower investment spread due to the continuing managed reduction in contractholder funds and the low interest rate environment. - We will continue to focus on improving returns on our in-force annuity products and managing the impacts of historically low interest rates.
+We anticipate a continuation of our asset allocation strategy for long-term immediate annuities to have less reliance on investments whose returns come primarily from interest payments to investments in which we have ownership interests and a greater proportion of return is derived from idiosyncratic operating or market performance, including limited partnerships, equities and real estate.
+This shift could result in lower and more volatile investment income; however, we anticipate that this strategy will lead to higher long-term total returns on attributed equity. - Allstate Financial has limitations on the amount of dividends Allstate Financial companies can pay without prior insurance department approval.
+Accordingly, the level of distributions in 2015 may be lower than 2014. - We continue to review our strategic options to reduce our exposure and improve returns of the spread-based businesses.
 As a result, we may take additional operational and financial actions that offer return improvement and risk reduction opportunities.